ProfessorNavigator/eph-epm/README.md

 ## Dependencies

-EphEPM uses meson building system, so to build it from source you need meson and ninja.\
+EphEPM uses meson building system, so to build it from source you need meson and ninja.

-Also you need [gtkmm-4.0](http://www.gtkmm.org/), [icu](https://icu.unicode.org/) (version >= 69), [mathgl](http://mathgl.sourceforge.net/), [SOFA](https://iausofa.org/) and [gmp](https://gmplib.org/) (actually you need its' C++ binding gmpxx).
+Also you need [gtkmm-4.0](http://www.gtkmm.org/), [icu](https://icu.unicode.org/) (version >= 69), [mathgl](http://mathgl.sourceforge.net/), [SOFA](https://iausofa.org/) (in most cases this library is linking statically, so most probably in working process you do not need it) and [gmp](https://gmplib.org/) (actually you need its' C++ binding gmpxx).
 All libraries must have headers (for building), so if you use for example Debian Linux, you need ...-dev versions of packages.

 ## Usage
 First of all you need to download ephemeris files from [here](https://ftp.iaaras.ru/pub/epm/).
 You need SPICE versions in binary format (.bsp and .bpc extensions, .bpc is needed to calculate Lunar physical libration).
 2015 to 2021 versions are supported (both "usual" and "h").

 After downloading launch the program and put path to ephemeris file in proper field.
 Then input all other parameters (to plot orbits inputting of date and time is sufficient) and press "Calculate coordinates" or "Orbits".

 ## License